shardeum/ldrpc-docker/README.md

 ## Prerequisites

 ### Archiver and distributor
 You will need to have an archiver and distributor running somewhere.
-These configs will be provided by a shardeum representative or if you need to run a local devnet you can follow [these instructions](https://github.com/shardeum/shardeum?tab=readme-ov-file#installation) to run `shardus start 10` as well as boot a [distributor](https://github.com/shardeum/relayer-distributor) following the instructions as well.
+These configs will be provided by a shardeum representative or if you need to run a local devnet you can follow [these instructions](https://github.com/shardeum/shardeum?tab=readme-ov-file#installation) to run `shardus start 10` as well as boot a [distributor](https://github.com/shardeum/relayer-distributor) in MQ mode following the instructions as well.

 - Docker